minimo6caracteres/tyron/community/README.md

 # Community :high_brightness:
 It'd be amazing to have your ideas contributing to tyron and helping achieve its [purpose](https://www.tyron.network/#the-purpose-of-tyron):

-> :zap: Meritocracy :zap: no matter your background or technical expertise, **your feedback is valuable**, so please share your ideas, suggestions, questions, etc.
+> No matter your background or technical expertise, **your feedback is valuable**, so please share your ideas, suggestions, questions, etc.

 There are several key areas to develop, to name a few:
 - **Engineering**: For technical problem solvers, [click here!](https://github.com/tyronNetwork/tyron/blob/master/community/contributors/engineering.md)